 The University is committed to equal opportunity and impartiality in recruitment and hiring processes and affirmative action in its recruitment and outreach.
-In order to further the effective principles of equal opportunity and affirmative action in recruitment and hiring, the Office for Equal Opportunity and Civil Rights (EOCR) will monitor these processes through compliance reviews to ensure accordance with applicable federal and state laws; to ensure that all applicants receive equitable consideration; and to enhance the University's effort to broaden the pool of qualified applicants to include women and members of underrepresented groups.
+In order to further the effective principles of equal opportunity and affirmative action in employment, the Office for Equal Opportunity and Civil Rights (EOCR) will monitor these processes through compliance reviews to ensure accordance with applicable federal and state laws; to ensure that candidates receive equitable consideration; and to enhance the University's effort to broaden the pool of qualified applicants to include women and members of underrepresented groups.

 The review is an educational and learning opportunity for both the department and EOCR in a mutual effort to ensure compliance in our employment practices.
 The compliance review is not intended to be a punitive process.

 What is the review process?